 Even without a global pandemic, there’s plenty of reasons to give your headphones a good thorough cleaning.
-That’s especially true if you use them everyday while sitting at your desk or running errands.
+That’s especially true if you use them regularly.
 Whether you have a pair of over-ear cans or true wireless earbuds, clean headphones are happy headphones—and ones that are less infested with microbes.

 Why you should clean your headphones